 Fleas are easy to find if a cat is heavily infested.
 If fleas are present in smaller numbers, it can be harder to see them.
 Fleas move quickly!
 Try looking on the cat's stomach, around the tail base, and around the neck.

 Sometimes adult fleas cannot be found but flea dirt can be seen.
 Flea dirt is fecal matter from the flea that contains partially digested blood, and it is a good indicator of the presence of fleas.
 Flea dirt is seen as small black specks or coiled structures; when placed on a damp, white tissue, the flea dirt dissolves, leaving a reddish brown stain.
 Flea dirt may be found in cat's bedding even when fleas cannot be found on the cat.

 "Cats are very efficient at removing debris from their coat's using their tongues and may succeed in removing all evidence of flea infestation such as adult fleas and flea dirt."

-I noticed my cat had fleas after his return from boarding.
-Did he get fleas there?
+I noticed my cat had fleas after her return from boarding.
+Did she get fleas there?

-Despite treating my cat for fleas he still has them.
+Despite treating my cat for fleas she still has them.
 Is there a "super flea"?

-There is no evidence of fleas developing resistant to insecticides, especially the newer once-a-month topical flea preventives that contain a sterilizing agent or IGR in addition to the adulticide.
-Apparent failure of treatment almost always results from improper application of the preventive, inadequate treatment of the home or exposure to other infested pets or environments.
-Consider treating storage sheds cars and any outdoor sleeping spots.
+There is no evidence of fleas developing resistance to insecticides, especially once-a-month topical flea preventives that contain a sterilizing agent or IGR in addition to the adulticide.
+Apparent failure of treatment almost always results from improper application of the preventive, inadequate treatment of the home, or exposure to other infested pets or environments.
+Consider treating storage sheds, cars, and any outdoor sleeping spots.
 Bear in mind that your cat may be going into other people's houses.
 Most of these problems can be overcome by using an effective product with residual activity on the cat in addition to treating your home.

 This client information sheet is based on material written by: